nichamond143/elderly-activity-monitoring-system/README.md

 - **Activity Recognition**: Detects activities such as standing, sitting, and sleeping.
 - **Transition Tracking**: Monitors transitions between activities.
 - **Custom-Trained Model**: Utilizes a custom-trained computer vision model for accurate activity recognition (activity-model.pt)
+- **Memory Monitoring**: Logs and checks the current CPU and memory usage whether it exceeds a specified threshold (default 95%)
+- **Camera Availability**: Iterates through a list of camera to find the first available one
 - **Dataset Annotation**: Includes a program to annotate datasets according to YOLOv8 pose estimation dataset configuration (ex. activity-dataset.zip).
 - **Pose Estimation**: Simple program that uses pose estimation on images and videos.
 - **Web Camera Check**: Simple web camera check program.